csci5117f25/project-2-forevernote/README.md

 **If there's anything else you would like to disclose about how your project relied on external code, expertise, or anything else, please disclose that here:**

+- Our Exam Generator functionality relies on Firebase functions that are deployed using Firebase Functions.
+The code - sanitized of any API secrets - can be found here:

 ...